orsonteodoro/gcf2/README.md

 [3] If you have a clang package, you need to add a
 ${CATEGORY}/${PN} disable-fopt-info.conf  row to disable fopt-info since this is only a GCC only flag.

+[4] Not all packages can successfully use LTO.
+A remove-lto.conf has been provided to remove the flag for select packages.

 ----